 North Carolina's Housing Credit Program is highly competitive.
 The NC Housing Finance Agency receives three or four applications for every one that is awarded credits.

 The Workforce Housing Loan Program (WHLP) is a non-recurring appropriation created by the North Carolina General Assembly in 2014 to encourage the development of Housing Credit apartments with deeper income targeting.
 WHLP is administered by the Agency in combination with federal Housing Credits.
 Developers who are awarded WHLP funds receive the funds as a 30-year deferred payment loan at 0% interest for a percentage of the rental property’s development cost.
 The maximum loan amounts set by statute are based on the county income designations.

 The Agency administers the Housing Trust Fund.
 The Trust Fund was created by the General Assembly in 1987 using $19.8 million from a legal settlement the state received due to oil company overcharges.
 It is funded through annual appropriations.
 The North Carolina Housing Partnership provides oversight, sets policy and allocates funds for the Trust Fund.

 The Trust Fund is the state’s most flexible housing resource—able to finance home ownership and rental apartments, new construction, rehab and emergency repairs.
 It provides the state’s largest source of funds to finance supportive housing and emergency repairs/accessibility modifications.
 The Trust Fund has won three national awards for its innovative programs.

 The Hardest Hit Fund was developed by the US Department of the Treasury under the Emergency Economic Stabilization Act of 2008 to help states stabilize housing markets and prevent foreclosure.
 In 2010, 18 states and the District of Columbia were selected to receive money from Treasury’s Hardest Hit Fund® for foreclosure prevention.
-North Carolina was selected because of the large percentage of the population living in counties with high unemployment rates in 2009—25 percent of North Carolinians were living in counties with unemployment rates of 12 percent or greater.
+North Carolina was selected because of the large percentage of the population living in counties with high unemployment rates in 2009—25 percent of North Carolinians were living in counties with unemployment rates of 12% or greater.